arjunmenonv/MiscProjects/README.md

 # MiscProjects
-Reports of some of the projects I worked on in my sophomore year at IIT Madras
+Reports of some of the projects I worked on in my third semester at IIT Madras

 # Contents: